-Sorting Options: Sorting of each report is possible The viewer can sort by any of the data fields above (ascending/descending), for a specific time period.
+Sorting Options: Sorting of each report is possible by any of the data fields above (ascending/descending), for a specific time period.

 In the upper right corner of the screen, the Spyglass icon can be used to filter the report according to any of the categories listed in the report's data field header.
 The Arrow Down Page icon next to it can be used to download the report into an Excel spreadsheet.